SharifKhan515/AutomationAssessment/README.md

 # Automation Assessment
-This is an automation framework build from scratch using selenium-java as part of an automation assesment.
+This is an automation framework build from scratch using selenium-java.

 ## Language used: Java